-The TST member schools provide the opportunity to study theology at a reasonable cost.
+The Toronto School of Theology (TST) member schools provide the opportunity to study theology at a reasonable cost.
 The tuition costs for all of the TST member schools is available here.
 Incidental fees differ by college.
 Please see the college websites for more details.

-The member colleges of the Toronto School of Theology offer a variety of scholarships and bursaries to their students, as well as teaching and research assistantships and opportunities for other forms of part-time work.
+The member colleges of TST offer a variety of scholarships and bursaries to their students, as well as teaching and research assistantships and opportunities for other forms of part-time work.
 Financial aid information should be sought from the college to which you are applying.
 Click here for contact information.

 Further scholarships and bursaries such as the OGS and SSHRC competitions as well as the TST Board of Trustees scholarships are listed here.

-Important information for students from the U.S.A.
+Important information for new students from the United States of America

 US Department of Education (USDE) has determined that the University of Toronto, which until now has been authorized to confirm your enrolment, can no longer report academic registration for TST students.
 Also, no TST member college has been recognized by the USDE for this purpose.
 New US Direct Loans can no longer be made to TST students, and existing loans are subject to repayment.